 Race, gender and other illegal grounds of discrimination

 The anti-discrimination laws make it illegal for you to be sexually harassed or racially harassed by employers, landlords, shopkeepers, government staff and others who you deal with in public life.
-In these cases, the first action you can take is to complain to the Human Rights Commission.
-See in this chapter “Taking action: What you can do if you’re discriminated against”.
+In these cases, the first action you can take is to complain to the Human Rights Commission (see: “Taking action: What you can do if you’re discriminated against”).